panique/mini/README.md

 ## Changelog

 **November 2014**
+- [reg4in] JS AJAX calls runs now properly even when using script in sub-folder
 - [panique] removed all "models", using one model file now
 - [panique] full project renaming, re-branding